 GD doesn’t normally affect the baby; however, in some cases it can cause the following problems: Macrosomia (aka “big baby”) meaning any baby over 8lbs 13oz, which can make childbirth difficult, most likely leading to a caesarian delivery.
 GD can also lead to the possibility of the child developing Type 2 Diabetes later on in life.
 Another effect is that the baby could become Hypoglycemic (too much insulin resulting in low blood sugar) after birth.
 Your doctor will test for this.
 While jaundice is also a common condition, the likeliness of a newborn suffering from it is higher when the mother suffers from GD.

 Good luck during this tempting time of year and try to avoid the temptation if you can.
 The weather is cooler, the treats are abundant and all we want to do is cuddle up and eat…and eat… and eat.
 Just remember that “eating for two” comes with the “responsibility for two” as well.
+Do some research or ask your doctor about possible desserts for moms with gestational diabetes.
 More important than that second helping, is the heath of those first (and possibly second) heartbeats inside of you.
 This doesn’t mean you can’t enjoy yourself this winter; knowledge is always power and maybe just reading this blog post will help keep you a little healthier, now that you know what to expect.